Last updated 20th May, 2025

 In some homes, it can be difficult to determine which walls are load-bearing.
 The easiest way to do this is by hiring a professional builder or structural engineer who can come and inspect the wall.
 However, you may not want to do this if you’re looking to save on costs.

 To determine it yourself, you should take a look at the positioning of the wall and whether it is adjacent to the floor joists or not.
-If they are, then more than likely the wall is none-load-bearing, as a load-bearing wall usually runs at 90-degree angle to the joists to support the floor above or the roof.
+If they are, then more than likely the wall is non-load-bearing, as a load-bearing wall usually runs at 90-degree angle to the joists to support the floor above or the roof.
 However, there have been cases where a bearing wall is parallel; you may want to take other measures just to be sure.

 When it comes to checking exterior walls, more than likely, an external wall will be load-bearing as its main function is to support the house structure, as well as windows and doors.

 Load-bearing walls are also demolished when building a new extension, as you will need to create new doorways to enter and exit the new rooms.
-You can choose either a single or double doorway, as long as there is wall space available to accommodate it.
+You can choose either a single or double doorway, as long as there is space available to accommodate it.

 A lintel is a type of structural beam used to support the floors above including the roof when a new window or door is installed.
 The function of a lintel is to shift the weight of the load away from the above wall and move it to the side to maintain the original structure.